 TurboTax from Intuit remains one of the most popular tax software options, and for good reason.
 The TurboTax system is easy to use, offers numerous explanations for all things tax-related, and has strong compatibility with past filings.
 The question-and-answer format makes filing on your own very easy, and there are online chat rooms with tax experts that you can consult should you run into anything too weird.
 The software also excels at helping you find deductions and ways to save more money.

-However, there are a few issues worth noting.
+There are a few issues worth noting, however.
 The interface can get a bit confusing when you are looking directly at your tax forms rather than using the TurboTax question format, which may make it difficult to find a specific form or answer a certain question not covered by the walkthrough.
 Also, TurboTax has some of the highest fees if you have taxes more complex than a basic filing, so be prepared to pay.

 Best full-service tax prep software

 H&R Block’s services span apps, full programs, in-office visits, credit cards, and much more: It’s a nice variety of options if you like choosing how to deal with your taxes, or you need some combination of digital self-filing and tax services to get everything done.
 Their primary tax program, however, is very similar to TurboTax, with a friendly interface and question-and-answer format that hides most of the real tax documents until the end.
 There are still plenty of online help and chat services, but it’s nice to have the option to make a real-world appointment if you want to.
 Keep an eye on extra charges for state filing though, as this is where H&R Block really raises the fees.